* This information replaces FIS 002 Definitions

 FISCAL POLICY PROGRAM

-Supports the development and maintenance of Oregon State University’s fiscal policy and associated rules, guided by the core values of accessibility, clarity, customer service, internal control and stewardship of resources, as well as the Division of Finance and Administration’s mission of providing “leadership, innovative services, creative solutions, and integrated systems… through collaborative stewardship of human and financial resources within an environment of transparency and exemplary service”.
+A comprehensive program designed to effectively manage all aspects of fiscal policy in a professional, efficient and cost effective manner, enhancing operational efficiencies, best practices, effective decision-making and compliance with laws and rules associated with fiscal operations.
+Supports the development and maintenance of Oregon State University’s fiscal policy and associated rules, guided by the core values of accessibility, clarity, customer service, internal control and stewardship of resources, as well as the Division of Finance and Administration’s mission of providing “leadership, innovative services, creative solutions and integrated systems… through collaborative stewardship of human and financial resources within an environment of transparency and exemplary service”.

 FISCAL POLICY REQUESTOR